vinthund/UoGACE2022/README.md

 All bespoke 3D printed parts for the pan-tilt mechanism were printed in black PLA using an Anycubic i3 Mega.

-NEMA17 stepper motors were chosen as they provided adequate torque output to move both axes, they also feature a step angle of 1.8˚.
-* A [NEMA17x34](https://www.omc-stepperonline.com/nema-17-bipolar-1-8deg-26ncm-36-8oz-in-0-4a-12v-42x42x34mm-4-wires.html?search=17hs13) was chosen for the tilt axis
-* A [NEMA17x39](https://www.omc-stepperonline.com/nema-17-bipolar-45ncm-6374ozin-15a-42x42x39mm-4-wires-w--1m-pin-connector.html?search=17HS15-1504S-X1&description=true) was chosen for the pan axis

-[A4988 stepper drivers](https://www.amazon.co.uk/gp/product/B07MXXL2KW) were selected for a number of reasons:
-* They can drive bi-polar stepper motors up to 2A/phase
-* They only require two control pins from the microcontroller to control steps and direction
-* They are still readily available amidst the current global component shortage

-A combination of [small neodymium magnets](https://www.first4magnets.com/circular-disc-rod-c34/2mm-dia-x-2mm-thick-n42sh-neodymium-magnet-0-15kg-pull-p3327#ps_0_3379|ps_1_16690) and [hall effect sensors](https://www.amazon.co.uk/gp/product/B08QCRYXPK) are used to both 'home' each axis and to limit their movement, these were chosen over limit switches as they simplified mechanical assembly and design.

 An [off-the-shelf electronics enclosure](https://www.screwfix.com/p/schneider-electric-ip66-weatherproof-outdoor-enclosure-164-x-105-x-192mm/) was chosen to be the base of the system, this particular enclosure was chosen as it would provide adequate space to house all system components.

 A [lazy susan bearing](https://www.stilesandbates.co.uk/75mm-square-lazy-susan-bearing-1709.php) was chosen for the pan axis as it allowed for a convenient way to manage cables between the combined pan-tilt/firing mech and their control electronics in the enclosure below.